 Too much fluoride either from over usage or environmental sources can cause teeth discoloration.

 Trauma: Like injury from an accident can affect enamel formation in young children whose teeth are still developing.
 This can also lead to discolored teeth in the case of adults.

 Tooth Stain TreatmentsTreatment options to get whiter teeth can differ depending on the reason for the discoloration and may include:

 - Follow proper and regular tooth brushing and flossing regimen

 - Avoid beverages and food that cause tooth discoloration

-- In home whitening agents recommended from your dentist
+- In-home whitening agents recommended by your dentist

 - Use over-the-counter whitening agents